 When the Sony FS5 was released back in 2015, it felt like a major step forward for professional videographers.
 It was compact, flexible, and capable of impressive image quality.
-Consequently, it changed how many production companies, including ours, approached filming.
+It changed how many production companies, including ours, approached filming.

 A decade later, the FS5 has been replaced by newer models in Sony’s range.
-However, it still earns an occasional place in our kit, for jobs such as live streaming and media training, where its reliability and versatility continue to shine.
+However, it still earns an occasional place in our kit for jobs such as live streaming and media training, where its reliability and versatility still matter.

 The Features That Made It Stand Out

-4K Recording: One of the first compact Sony cameras to record 4K internally to SD cards, opening up creative flexibility for reframing and cropping in post-production.
+- 4K recording: One of the first compact Sony cameras to record 4K internally to SD cards, making it easier to crop, reframe, and deliver multiple versions in post.

-Mobility: Weighing under 1kg, it paired perfectly with gimbals, sliders, and jibs, allowing fast and dynamic shooting without fatigue.
+- Mobility: Weighing under 1kg, it paired well with gimbals, sliders, and jibs, allowing fast shooting without fatigue.

-Variable ND Filter: The electronic ND filter was a genuine innovation, allowing you to control exposure smoothly without changing your aperture or reaching for glass filters.
+- Variable ND filter: The electronic ND filter allowed smooth exposure control without changing aperture or swapping physical filters.

-Slow Motion: Capable of up to 240fps recording (with an external recorder), it gave simple shots a cinematic edge and let us capture fine details in motion.
+- Slow motion: Capable of up to 240fps recording (with an external recorder), giving simple shots more impact and detail.

-RAW Output: With a firmware upgrade and external recorder, the FS5 could output 12-bit RAW video, a rare feature for its size and price at the time.
+- RAW output: With a firmware upgrade and external recorder, the FS5 could output 12-bit RAW video, which was rare for its size and price at the time.

 How We Use It Today

 Newer Sony cameras, such as the FX3 and FX30, now handle most of our main production work at Dream Engine.
-However, the FS5 still has a helpful role.
+However, the FS5 still has a useful role.
 Its ergonomic design, built-in ND, and reliability make it ideal for multi-camera live streams and media training sessions.
-It also shines in other projects where flexibility matters more than the latest specs.
+It also suits projects where flexibility matters more than having the latest specs.

 Final Thoughts

 The Sony FS5 helped shape a generation of professional video cameras.
 It bridged the gap between large production rigs and lightweight filmmaking tools.
-Even today, it continues to deliver consistent results and stands as a reminder of how good design and thoughtful engineering can last well beyond a product cycle.
+Even today, it continues to deliver consistent results and stands as a reminder that good design can last well beyond a product cycle.

 Is the Sony FS5 still a viable option today?

 Yes.
 While newer cameras have replaced it for most main shoots, the FS5 remains a reliable choice.
-It is perfect for live streaming, media training, and other corporate applications that benefit from its compact size and flexibility.
+It is well suited to live streaming, media training, and other corporate applications that benefit from its compact size and flexibility.

 Can the Sony FS5 record in 4K?